 The satellite trackers were fitted to a harness, attached just behind the birds' shoulders by sewing straps to each other with dental floss.
 Past experience has shown that the dental floss will degrade in approximately two years, at which time enough data will have been collected, and the harness and the transmitter will fall off.

-The trackers will obtain global GPS coordinates via satellite twice a day and store this information in memory.
+The trackers will obtain global GPS coordinates via satellite twice a day and store this information.
 When the birds move within range of a cell phone tower, the data will be downloaded and automatically e-mailed to a website managed by YRless Tracking Solutions, where the data will be kept and analysed.
-The devices are relatively small, approximately five by three centimetres, and lightweight, and are well within the recommended weight for migrating birds, namely less than 10 percent of the bird's bodyweight.
+The devices are relatively small, approximately 5x3cm, lightweight, and are well within the recommended weight for migrating birds, namely less than 10 percent of the bird's bodyweight.

 The satellite fittings were done on three farms in the Richmond and Philipstown districts of the Northern Cape, with a team consisting of four people from the EWT-SACWG.
 The team was assisted by farmers and farm workers from the area.
 "Most farmers in this area are always available to assist where extra manpower is needed, and the EWT-SACWG would be unable to perform its duties without their support.
-On this particular occasion the farmers provided extra transportation in the form of field motorbikes for easier access to areas where the cranes were present," said Hélen Prinsloo, coordinator: EWT-SACWG.
+On this particular occasion the farmers provided extra transportation in the form of field motorbikes for easier access to areas where the cranes were present," said Hélen Prinsloo, coordinator of EWT-SACWG.

 This project forms part of a nationwide research project that is funded by the Darwin Initiative, a grant scheme initiated by the United Kingdom government to promote biodiversity and sustainable use of resources.
 The work is conducted by EWT-SACWG in collaboration with scientists from the Zoological Society of London.
 Results from the current research will contribute crucial data in order to identify priority focus areas for future conservation of blue cranes.